Spectroscopy of AT 2016blu's recurring supernova impostor outbursts: INTRODUCTION

 AT~2016blu is not the only SN impostor known for its quasiperiodic outbursts.
 SN~2000ch in NGC~3432 experienced multiple outbursts from 2000 to 2009, as documented by \cite{W04} and \cite{P10}.
 Continuing this pattern, SN~2000ch has undergone a total of 23 brief outbursts since 2000 \citep{A00ch}.
 These outbursts also repeat every $200.7 \pm 2$~d, which hints at a possible binary nature \citep{P10,SN11,S11,A00ch}, similar to AT~2016blu.
 In both systems, the variability of outbursts can be influenced by the intrinsic S Doradus-like variability of the primary star \citep{vg01,G09}, which may cause the binary interaction to be somewhat different at each periastron pass, with some periastron encounters leading to photometric outbursts that are weaker or even absent \citep{A00ch,A16blu}.

 Both AT~2016blu and SN~2000ch have been noted for their resemblance to $\eta$ Carinae.
 Although they are not identical to $\eta$ Carinae, they exhibit similar behaviour, suggesting similar underlying physical processes.
 Their brief outbursts are reminiscent of the peaks observed in $\eta$ Carinae in the few years leading up to its 19th century Great Eruption, which occurred during periastron in its binary system \citep{sf11,SN11}.
 The recurring outbursts of SN~2000ch and AT~2016blu also resemble the repeating peaks of SN~2009ip before its SN explosion \citep{S10,P13}.
 Notably, the LBV-like outbursts of SN~2009ip culminated in a luminous Type IIn SN-like event in 2012 \citep{M13,SMP14,S22}.
 This event provides compelling evidence that LBVs can be progenitors of Type IIn supernovae, contrary to most theoretical predictions \citep{M13,S14araa}.
 Similar LBV-like variability before an SN was also seen in SN~2015bh \citep{E16,B18}.
+However, not all Type IIn SNe originate from LBV-like progenitors.
+Some may arise from other massive stars, such as red supergiants \citep[RSGs;][]{F02,S09}, indicating diverse evolutionary pathways.
+Likewise, not all LBVs necessarily end as Type IIn supernovae.
+LBV-like outbursts have also been observed before Type Ibn events, such as SN~2006jc \citep{F07,P07}, and models suggest that they may also lead to Type IIb SNe \citep[e.g., SN~2008ax,][]{Groh13}.
+Additionally, in traditional single-star evolutionary models, strong LBV mass loss drives the evolution to Wolf-Rayet (WR) stars that can ultimately explode as Type Ibc SNe.